jlbradley1844/jlbradley1844.github.io/_drafts/spirituality.md

 ---
 title: The Baha'i View of The Spiritual
 ---
+### Abstract

+The concept of spirituality is an important one to Baha'is.
+Indeed, Abdu'l-Baha says that our knowledge of the spiritual must catch up with our knowledge of the material.
+Yet there is no single definition of what "spiritual" means, and in common conversation it has become a term so vague as to be meaningless for serious discussions.
+This paper aims to distinguish between several different meaning of "spiritual," first covering popular conceptions in both "Western" religions and philosophy, and then covering what is meant by "Spiritual" in the Baha'i writings.
+The goal is to bring precision and meaning to conversations about spirituality.

+## Spirituality: An Introduction

 Spiritual: An empty but uplifting term often found in personals ads.